*This interview was originally published on September 21*

 OV: It was so much fun.
 We filmed it in New York and I think it’s coming out soon.

 BT: You posted on your Instagram recently that you met Alex Wassabi.
 What was that like?

 OV: Yessss!!!
 Oh my gosh, he was so much fun!!
 That made my day.

-The House with a Clock in its Walls is now playing in theatres everywhere!
+The House with a Clock in its Walls is now available on Blu-ray and DVD!